What if, instead of investing so much in improving visibility, you tried to increase your conversion rate?

 2 simple ideas to increase your hotel direct sales

 The Internet is crowded and traffic has become expensive.
 Maybe, increasing conversion would be a much more cost-efficient way to increase your hotel’s revenues.
 The key to boosting conversion is increasing your relevance.

 For starters, when it comes to booking a room, here’s what travelers said.
 41% of travelers informed PhocusWright that they were influenced by reviews.
 39% claimed that price was central to their decision-making.
 In my view, the best tool to address this need is Hotel Price Explorer.
 It combines a parity check and reviews in one single widget.

-Once the basics are in place, considering a chatbot is the logical next step.
+Once the basics are in place, considering a hotel chatbot is the logical next step.
 This is because apart from price and reviews that are relevant to most online visitors, you can’t know in advance what will be interesting for each customer.
 It is your hotel chatbot’s job to handle immediately, all customer requests, 24/7.
-In short, the main role of a hotel chatbot is not to mimic a human being.
+In short, the main role of an ai hotel chatbot is not to mimic a human being.
 It is to provide personalized access to information that will be relevant and to engage each online visitor.